open-algorithmic-trading/docs/README.md

 - measure trading performance/drawdown
 - sandbox

-# Why do we prefer Java?
+## Why do we prefer Java?
-- We don't worry about millisecond lag in terms of system performance because execution of our strategies are not going to be that time sensitive.</br>
+- We don't worry about time-sensistive lag in terms of system performance, because execution of our strategies are not going to be that time-sensitive.</br>
-- We lean towards Java for its strongly statically typed nature and its robust features like collections, concurrency and its plethora of frameworks/strong communities.</br>
+- We lean towards Java for its strongly, statically typed nature and its robust features like collections, multithreading model and its plethora of frameworks/strong communities.</br>
 - Lastly, we have a solid development experience using Java.
-Thus, we want to use a language that we are pretty comfortable, so we can dig deep and understand what's going on under the hood, when a situation arises for debugging.
+Thus, we want to use a language that we are pretty comfortable, so we can dig deep and understand what's going on under the hood, when things go south.

-# How can I contribue to Open Trading?
+## Can I contribue to Open Trading?
-Open Trading would love to have contributors like you.
-Join us via our Slack [open-trading](https://join.slack.com/t/open-trading/shared_invite/zt-h486t1ue-1Pt9Ais587FLdvcWkZZUAg)!
+We strongly believe in collective efforts and Open Trading would love to have contributors like you.
+Join us [#open-trading](https://join.slack.com/t/open-trading/shared_invite/zt-h486t1ue-1Pt9Ais587FLdvcWkZZUAg) on Slack.
+And let us build this Open Trading platform, for us, together!